ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 #### Results

-The `result` type can be used to express that the outcome of a function can be either success or failure.
+The `result` type can be used to express that a function's outcome can be either success or failure.
 There are only two ways to build a result value: either using `Ok` or `Error` with the intended meaning.
 Both constructors can hold any kind of data.
 The `result` type is polymorphic, but it has two type parameters: one for `Ok` values and another for `Error` values.
 ```ocaml
 # Ok 42;;
 - : (int, 'a) result = Ok 42